hiddenpearls/theenvelopecompany/wp-content/plugins/wp-mail-smtp/readme.txt

 * Initial approach, copying the wp_mail function and replacing it

 == Upgrade Notice ==

+= 0.10.1 =
+Addition of Pepipost and cleanup of admin page.

+= 0.10.0 =
+Addition of Pepipost and cleanup of admin page.

 = 0.9.6 =
 Minor security fix, sanitize test email address.